megaptera-helvetiae/eco-evo-interactions/content/contact/contact.md

   columns: '1'
 ---

 Dr. Wilkins was offered to establish and lead an independent, free floating Max Planck Research Group by the Max Planck Society.
 The group will launch in March 2022.
-We are going to study animal-microbial interactions in evolutionary times scales.
-If you are have questions about our research, if you would like to visit us or even join our group do not hesitate to contact us.
+We are going to study animal-microbial interactions in evolutionary time scales.
+If you have questions about our research, if you would like to visit us or even join our group do not hesitate to contact us.
 Looking forward to hearing from you!